This page is under construction. I’ll be adding flowers as the season progresses.

 Sweet William

 Another one of my favorite early summer flowers is Sweet William (in the Dianthus family, cousin to carnations).
 The bloom heads are really big and full and are made up of several smaller flowers clustered together.
 Check out the pictures below.
-They are a ‘cool flower’ so it can be planted out BEFORE our last frost date in the early spring.
+They are a ‘cool flower’ so can be planted out BEFORE our last frost in the early spring.
 It is a tough plant.
-As you’ll see in the pictures, the seedlings endured a snow storm when they were on the deck hardening off.
+As you’ll see in the pictures, the baby seedlings endured a snow storm when they were on the deck hardening off.
 It didn’t bother them at all, and I planted them out in the garden 2 days later.

 March 16 started Sweet William seeds - Amazon Neon Cherry - got seeds from The Gardeners Workshop website - seeds come in small plastic vile